Stop overspending on your entire life. Understanding and being conscious of where your money is going is the first step in financial independence.

-Understanding the spending habits and creating future goals together is part of the foundation of personal finance.
+Understanding spending habits and creating future goals together is part of the foundation of personal finance.

-Even if one person gets super anxious about budgets and the other is the budget nerd, the communication of the spender and the saver needs to be settled.
+Even if one person gets super anxious about budgets and the other is the budget nerd, the communication between the spender and the saver needs to be settled.

-Are you going to sit down and have regular meetings about your finances or are you going to just let one person handle it?
+Will you sit down and have regular meetings about your finances, or will you just let one person handle it?

 18. Be honest with yourself.

-Be honet about what you are spending and why you are sending.
+Be honest about what you are spending and why you are sending.
 Decide what kind of adult you want to be and then decide to be an adult.

-Gone are the days of frivolous overspending like your a child with no goals or responsibilities.
+Gone are the days of frivolous overspending like you, a child with no goals or responsibilities.
 Be honest with where your money is going and how to take control.

-If you are truly struggling with all o this, consider hiring a financial coach.
+If you are genuinely struggling with this, consider hiring a financial coach.

 19. Pay off debt.